 Digital Empowers: The Digital Mental Health Evolution

-The Digital Empowers campaign, a partnership between the U.S. Chamber of Commerce Foundation and Tata Consultancy Services, aims to raise awareness on digital technologies, foster cross-sector partnerships, and explore the art of the possible.
-Digital Empowers Spotlight features a deep-dive into digital mental health and a unique opportunity for scalable and accessible digital approaches to mental health treatment and support.
+Digital Empowers, a national campaign led in partnership between the U.S. Chamber of Commerce Foundation and Tata Consultancy Services, celebrates the crucial role technology plays in improving our world.
+This Digital Empowers Spotlight features a deep-dive into digital mental health and a unique opportunity for scalable and accessible digital approaches to mental health treatment and support.